strongishllama/strongishllama/README.md

 ## Hi there 👋

-I'm Taliesin, Lead Platform Engineer living on the Sapphire Coast of NSW Australia, currently working remotely at Bain & Company.
+I'm Taliesin, a Site Reliability Eningeer living on the Sapphire Coast of NSW Australia, currently working remotely at GitLab.
 In my free time I like to contribute to open source projects in the DevOps/Platform engineering space that interest me.

 ## Find me on